SlackBuffer/digest_gopl/_notes/interfaces.md

     var _ fmt.Stringer = s // compile error: IntSet lacks String method
     ```

-- An interface wraps and conceals the concrete type and value that it holds.
-Only the methods revealed by the interface type may be called, even if the concrete type has others
+- An interface (value) wraps and **conceals** the concrete type and value that it holds.
+Only the methods revealed by **the interface type** may be called, even if the concrete type has others

     ```go
     os.Stdout.Write([]byte("hello")) // OK: *os.File has Write method